Naphtali Herz Shulman

+In 1797, Schulman settled in Shkov where he made his literary debut as an editor of a new edition of Mikveh yisra'el (The hope of Israel), a booklet by R. Manasseh Ben Israel of Amsterdam on the discovery of the ten lost tribes of Israel among the American Indians.
+Schulman recognized that the book could serve as a useful introduction to modern geography, thus introducing East European Jews to the New World and broadening the intellectual horizons.The book was a literary sensation for Jews in Eastern Europe.
+Schulman's intent was to use the book to argue for the legitimacy of knowledge originating from outside rabbinic tradition.

 Biography

 Shulman was born in Bikhov, Mogilev Governorate, and later settled in Vilna, where he earned a livelihood from giving private lessons in wealthy homes.

 He edited Benjamin Musaphia's Zekher rav (Shklov, 1797), with an index of the words to be found in the Bible, a translation of them into Yiddish, and grammatical notes.
 He also composed and published Shir ve-hallel (in Hebrew, Russian, and German; Vilna, 1806), a hymn sung by the Jews of Vilna on the birthday of the grand duchess Elizabeth Alexandrowna, daughter of Alexander I and Elizabeth Alexeievna.